AmbiqAI/heartkit/docs/modes/demo.md

 # :material-hexagon-multiple: Task-Level Demo

-## <span class="sk-h2-span">Introduction </span>
+## Introduction

-Each task in HeartKit has a corresponding demo mode that allows you to run a task-level demonstration using the specified backend inference engine (e.g. PC or EVB).
+Each task in heartKIT has a corresponding demo mode that allows you to run a task-level demonstration using the specified backend inference engine (e.g. PC or EVB).
 This is useful to showcase the model's performance in real-time and to verify its accuracy in a real-world scenario.
 Similar to other modes, the demo can be invoked either via CLI or within `heartkit` python package.
 At a high level, the demo mode performs the following actions based on the provided configuration parameters:

 1. Load the configuration data (e.g. `configuration.json`)
 1. Load the desired datasets (e.g. `icentia11k`)